simpleallergylivingsimpleallergylivingsimpleallergylivingsimpleallergyliving

 Manage and Avoid Stress: We all know stress is a part of life but chronic stress and failure to manage stress are shown to increase symptoms.

 Sit upright while eating/drinking: Slouching or lying down while eating and/or can cause an increase in symptoms.
-Also, stay upright up to 30 minutes after eating/drinking to prevent symptoms.
+Also, stay upright for up to 30 minutes after eating/drinking to prevent symptoms.

 Elevate your head while you sleep: This will also help prevent symptoms and acid reflux associated with EoE.